A White Siberian Husky may be one of the most visually pleasing dog breeds there is!

 White Husky Dog Breed Overview

-The Husky was first seen in Northeast Asia, first bred by the Chukchi people, this dog was used as a sledding dog.
+The Husky was first seen in Northeast Asia, first bred by the Chukchi people, this dog breed was used as a sledding dog.

 The Chukchi people also recognized these dogs made great guardian and companion dogs too.